Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to static defects

-In MLG with a random distribution of resonant scatterers, for energy sufficiently far from the Dirac energy and at sufficiently small concentrations the Bloch-Boltzmann semi-classical theory can be a good approximation \cite{Trambly11,Trambly13,Trambly14,Missaoui17}.
-For Fermi energy $E_F$ near the Dirac energy, different regimes of transport are obtained \cite{Trambly13}.
+In MLG with a random distribution of resonant scatterers, for energy sufficiently far from the Dirac energy and at sufficiently small concentrations, the semi-classical Bloch-Boltzmann theory can be a good approximation \cite{Trambly11,Trambly13,Trambly14,Missaoui17}.
+For a Fermi energy $E_F$ near the Dirac energy, different regimes of transport are obtained \cite{Trambly13}.
 Some universal aspects of the conductivity\,\cite{Peres06} are present with or without the hopping beyond nearest neighbors.
-For small inelastic scattering length such as $L_i \approx L_e$ the conductivity is almost equal to the universal minimum (plateau) of the microscopic conductivity (similar to the semi-classical conductivity), $\sigma_M = {4 e^2}/(\pi h) = \frac{2}{\pi} G_0$, with G$_0 = 2e^2/h$, except for energy exactly at the midgap-state energy.
-For larger $L_i$, $L_i \gg L_e$, the conductivity follows a linear variation with $\log L_i$.
+For small inelastic scattering length such as $L_i \approx L_e$ the conductivity is almost equal to the universal minimum (plateau) of the microscopic conductivity (similar to the semi-classical conductivity), $\sigma_M = {4 e^2}/(\pi h) = \frac{2}{\pi} G_0$, with G$_0 = 2e^2/h$, except for an energy exactly at the midgap-state energy (see Sec.\,\ref{Sec_CondMidGapSt}).
+For larger $L_i$, $L_i \gg L_e$, the conductivity follows a linear behavior with $\log L_i$.
 This allows us to estimate the relationship between the localization length and the elastic mean free path, and we have estimated it, $\xi \approx 13 L_e$ \cite{Trambly13}.